QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 31–40 | 41–51 | 52–59 | 60–64 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 24

-Caspia and Andreas spend the day searching Skanshon for the boy from her vision.
-People shy away from her unfamiliar gold eyes, so Andreas does the talking while she keeps her gaze lowered.
+Caspia and Andreas spend a long day searching Skanshon for the young thief.
+Caspia’s distinct golden eyes draw suspicion, so Andreas takes the lead while she keeps her head down.

 Rites of the Starling Chapter 25